Atticus29/dataJitsu/specs.md

 - [ ] Add this.ngUnsubscribe.next(); and this.ngUnsubscribe.complete(); to ngOnDestroy in all modules (see all-matches.component.ts)

 # Completed TODOs
+- [x] Make password toggleable to be visible
+- [x] Improve form validation for create account form
 - [x] Make it so that annotations appear in match chronological order not addition chronological order
 - [x] Update the check for annotation similarity
 - [x] Add way to prevent ppl from seeing matches if they haven't earned it yet